Moubarak-01/FamLink/README.md

 # FamLink ✨

-**FamLink** is a comprehensive, community-driven mobile web application designed to empower mothers and connect families with trusted care providers.
+**FamLink** is a comprehensive, community-driven mobile web application designed to empower parents and connect families with trusted care providers.
 It combines AI-powered vetting, community sharing features, and a robust marketplace to relieve the mental load of parenthood.

 ---